marioangst/motifr/README.md

 between the levels specify which actors carry out which activities.

 It is possible to specify layouts for every network level separately.
+Below, one level is plotted based on a circle layout, the second one based on Kamada-Kawai.

 ``` r
 plot_mnet(net = ml_net,